terse CLI has one scaffold command and a shared workflow CLI.

 Authenticates with Terse using a device authorization flow and saves your API key to a user-level config file.

-Removes the saved API key from your user config.
+Removes saved API keys from your user config.

 Help